NO COVER LETTERS, PLEASE!

 Career-related learning goals

-- Intern will work directly with CEO, who also has an MBA, which makes it possible for interns to get course credit
+- Intern will work directly with CEO who also has a MBA, which makes it possible for interns to get course credit

 - Intern will be asked to perform work on real projects with real deadlines.
-The challenge will not be to complete projects within a deadline but rather to communicate the intern’s inability to complete some or all of a project so that it can be completed by other interns or the CEO.
+The challenge will not be to complete projects within a deadline but rather to communicate the intern’s inability to complete some or all of a project so that it can be completed by employees.

-- Intern will speak on the phone with the CEO and other interns once a week for 1 hour and more frequently if the intern is available.
-Communications will also be via email, GroupMe, and Google docs
+- Intern will speak on the phone with the CEO once a week for 1 hour and more frequently if the intern is available.
+Communications will also be via email and Google docs

-- Each task will be recorded in a task list that will record a variety of metrics including time spent, time to complete, etc, which is helpful for quantifying the level of impact on your resume
+- Each task will be recorded in a task list that will record a variety of metrics including time spent, time to complete, etc.

 - Flexible Time commitment aligned with intern’s personal and professional needs.
 For each task, the intern is asked to self-assign a deadline.
-If that doesn’t work for the Supervisor (a more experienced intern), it will be assigned to another intern or the Supervisor or CEO will perform the work.
-THE ONLY THING that the CEO desires is for the intern to communicate when he or she cannot meet a deadline with as much notice in advance of the deadline as possible.
+If that doesn’t work for the Supervisor, it will be assigned to another intern or the Supervisor will perform the work.
+THE ONLY THING that the Supervisor desires is for the intern to communicate when he or she cannot meet a deadline with as much notice in advance of the deadline as possible.

 - Internship Duration is ongoing

 - There are other interns already and others are being recruited, so there will be opportunities to take on leadership roles (like supervised training of other interns and supervised collaborative projects with interns from other universities nationwide)